ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 {: #vpc-tg-dns-iam-remove_resource}
 {: step}

 1. Destroy the resources.
-You can cd to the team directories in order, and execute `source local.env; terraform destroy`.
+You can change (cd) to the team directories in order, and execute `source local.env; terraform destroy`.
 The order is application2, application1, shared, network, admin.
 There is also a script that will do this for you:

    ```sh
    cd ..